spencerduff/AdditionWithoutArithmeticOperators/README.md

 I wanted to figure out a practice problem that was, "Add two integers together.
 Do not use arithmetic operators."
 I used bit shifting to solve it.
 Not as elegant as the solution they gave, but the same concept is at work.
 Their solution in the book was recursive, while mine is iterative.
-I wanted to see if I could take it further with averages, but I believe I would have to do some hacky float to int back to float so I could do some bit manipulation on a float. * ( int * ) &x where x is a float.
-It would involve some constants to make sure there would not be a rounding error in case of the two numbers adding to an odd number to be averaged.
+I wanted to see if I could take it further with averages, so I did some hacky float to int back to float so I could do some bit manipulation on a float. * ( int * ) &x where x is a float.
+It involves a decrement, so next thing I'll implement is a function for subtraction. error in case of the two numbers adding to an odd number to be averaged.

 The other function just returns solves a recursive problem about